Airline pilots report seeing ‘guy in jetpack’ flying near LAX during approach

 CLICK HERE TO GET THE FOX NEWS APP

-Spokespersons for the FAA and LAPD did not immediately respond to Fox News’ requests for comment.
+The LAPD did not immediately respond to Fox News’ requests for comment.